IsMoreiraKt/Pogger/.github/ISSUE_TEMPLATE/bugReport.md

 <!--
 Explain the issue in one or two sentences.
 What’s not working in Pogger?
-Avoid frases vagas tipo “it doesn’t work”.
+Avoid vague phrases like “it doesn't work”.
 -->

 ### Expected Behavior